folkertvanheusden/lock_trace/README.md

 * If your program suddenly hangs where it did not before, then this may be caused by the version of 'backtrace' in libgcc using 'pthread_mutex' underneath.
-  There are two solutions:
+  There are three solutions:
-  * disable backrace recording (see notes on WITH_BACKTRACE below)
+  * disable backrace recording (see notes on WITH_BACKTRACE below) or:
+  * use a shallow backtrace (SHALLOW_BACKTRACE)
   * uncomment PREVENT_RECURSION which makes it do a "shallow back- trace" (1 record)